Controller Page Documentation

 The start time is an optional setting.
 You can set it to a specific time or to a specific day.
 By default, the start time is always relative to the current time of day.

-This settings comes with three triggers: "Manual", "Linked" and "Scheduled"
+This setting comes with three triggers:

-In "Manual" mode the start time is just a reference and has no function otherwise.
+• Manual: The start time is just a reference and has no function otherwise.
 You need to start the timer manually.

-In "Linked" mode the timer starts automatically right when the previous timer finishes, regardless of the start time you entered.
+• Linked: The timer starts automatically right when the previous timer finishes, regardless of the start time you entered.

-In "Scheduled" mode the timer starts automatically at the specified time (and optionally date).
+• Scheduled: The timer starts automatically at the specified time (and optionally date).

 Duration